 TITLE I PROGRAM The federally-funded Title I program is designed to improve the academic achievement of disadvantaged students.
 Title I funds are used to provide eligible students with supplemental services to reinforce the core curriculum and to assist students in attaining proficiency on state academic standards and assessments.
 All of our schools receive this funding.
 Students receive assistance through interventions provided in the regular classroom or in small group settings.
-Parents will be notified if their child is in need of an intervention.
+Parents are notified if their child is in need of an intervention and will be asked to give permission if this additional help takes the student out of class.